jodoglevy/gargl/templates/README.md

 - **functionName**: The string name to be used for this function when a module is generated.
 Cannot contain spaces.
 Required.
 - **functionDescription**: A string description of the function.
 Optional.
 - **request**: A *request object* containing the details of the HTTP request for this function.
 Described below.
-Required
+Required.
 - **response**: A *response object* containing the details of the HTTP response for this function.
 Described below.
-Optional
+Optional.

 ##### Request object

 Each function object contains a single request object.
 A request object is composed of the following fields:

-TBD
+- **method**: The string HTTP method of the request.
+Required.
+- **url**: The string url of the request.
+Required.
+- **httpVersion**: The string http version of the request.
+Required.

-request headers should not contain "Cookie," "Content-Type," or "Content-Length" headers
+- **headers**: Any array of *request field objects* to send as request headers.
+Optional.
+Request headers should not contain "Cookie," "Content-Type," or "Content-Length" headers.
+- **queryString**: Any array of *request field objects* to send in the request query string.
+Optional.
+- **postData**: Any array of *request field objects* to send in the request body.
+Optional.

+###### Request Field object

+Each request object can contain one or more request field objects.
+A request field object is composed the following fields:

+- **name**: The string name of the request field object.
+Required.
+- **value**: The string value of the request field object.
+Required.
+- **description**: The string description of the request field object.
+Optional.

 ##### Response object

 Each function object can contain a single response object.
 A response object is composed of the following fields:

 - **headers**: Any array of *response header objects* as described below.
-Optional
+Optional.
 - **fields**: Any array of *response field objects* as described below.
-Optional
+Optional.

 ###### Response Header object